Running a Session

 When the agent completes its current task, all queued prompts are automatically flushed as a single submission.
 Each queued prompt is sent as a separate content block so the agent treats them as individual instructions.

-While the agent is running, the send button changes to a + icon with a "Queue prompt" tooltip to signal that submissions will be queued rather than sent immediately.
-Both the stop button and the queue button are visible at the same time, so you can cancel the current run or queue follow-up work as needed.
+While the agent is running, the send button keeps its regular appearance — only its tooltip changes to "Queue prompt" to indicate that the submission will be queued rather than sent immediately.
+Both the stop button and the send button are visible at the same time, so you can cancel the current run or queue follow-up work as needed.

 You can also queue prompts for a future time using scheduled tasks.
 Click the clock icon in the prompt toolbar to set a schedule — all prompts submitted while a schedule is active are queued and sent automatically at the scheduled time.